You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 The following case studies show the options available to people on different types of social welfare payments and the advantages and disadvantages of each option.

 You cannot get Jobseeker’s Allowance (JA) and attend full-time education.
 If you are getting Jobseeker’s Allowance you should apply for the Back to Education Allowance (BTEA).
-If you qualify, your rate of payment on BTEA will be the same as the maximum rate of Jobseeker’s Allowance and you will keep any secondary benefits you are getting.
-However, moving from a reduced rate of JA to the maximum rate of JA may affect any Rent Supplement or Mortgage Interest Supplement you may be getting.
+If you qualify, your rate of payment on BTEA will be the same as the payment you were getting (if you were getting an age-related reduced rate of JA you get a standard BTEA rate of €220) and you will keep any secondary benefits you are getting.
 You do not get the maintenance component of the student grant with BTEA, but you will be financially better off on BTEA than you would be on the maintenance grant alone.
-You will get an annual Cost of Education Allowance (also known as a book grant).

 B: I’m getting a One-Parent Family Payment and starting a full-time course in further or higher education: